PruvoNet/cronicle-client/README.md

 ### createEvent

-When creating an event, there is no unique restriction on the title.
+When creating an event, there is no unique restriction on the title/id.
-While searching for an event using `getEvent`, the api allows you to search by title, which is great, bus as of now (cronicle v0.89) it will return a single result.
+While searching for an event using `getEvent`, the api allows you to search by title/id, which is great, but as of now (cronicle v0.89) it will return a single result.
-This imposes an issue when you don't enforce a unique title since you will get a random result (see [#186](https://github.com/jhuckaby/Cronicle/issues/186))
+This imposes an issue when you don't enforce a unique title/id since you will get a random result (see [#186](https://github.com/jhuckaby/Cronicle/issues/186))
-Until this behaviour is fixed, you can tell the `createEvent` method to enforce title uniquness and it will fail if an event with the provided title already exists.
+Until this behaviour is fixed, you can tell the `createEvent` method to enforce uniqueness and it will fail if an event with the provided title/id already exists.
+Note: if `id` is provided - it will be used as the unique key, otherwise `title` will be used.

 ### Constructor